-Prior to renting, delivering, or providing the equipment to any individual beneficiary, all licensure requirements and industry standards, are applicable.
+Prior to renting, delivering, or providing the equipment to any individual recipient, all licensure requirements and industry standards, are applicable.

-NOTE: Used equipment cannot be sold to a beneficiary; however, rental equipment may be provided.
+NOTE: Used equipment cannot be sold to a recipient; however, rental equipment may be provided.

-Additionally, all providers of medical oxygen and oxygen-related equipment must have an updated contingency plan on file that ensures emergency oxygen, oxygen related equipment and services will be provided to beneficiaries on a 24-hour-a day basis and will be available during emergency situations, which may include the aftermath of a natural or national disaster.
+Additionally, all providers of medical oxygen and oxygen-related equipment must have an updated contingency plan on file that ensures emergency oxygen, oxygen related equipment and services will be provided to recipients on a 24-hour-a day basis and will be available during emergency situations, which may include the aftermath of a natural or national disaster.
 Pickup and delivery documentation must be maintained for all equipment.
-The provider of DME oxygen services and oxygen-related equipment and services must maintain beneficiary records.
-All beneficiary records must include equipment assessments, such as oxygen concentrator hour meter readings.
+The provider of DME oxygen services and oxygen-related equipment and services must maintain recipient records.
+All recipient records must include equipment assessments, such as oxygen concentrator hour meter readings.

-If the equipment is equipped with a patient compliance hour meter, that reading must also be documented and maintained in the beneficiary's record.
+If the equipment is equipped with a patient compliance hour meter, that reading must also be documented and maintained in the recipient's record.